bseverns/VidObjectifier/README.md

 ## Running the analyzer

-The script writes a newline‑timed score with spatial and color features.
+The script writes a newline‑timed score with spatial, color, and shape features.
 The score is just text; open it in a spreadsheet if that makes you smile.

 ```bash